 Federal Hall’s visitor center is at the Pine Street entrance.
 During the summer, it’s open Saturdays as well.
 Junior Ranger booklets are available.

-After touring Federal Hall, head to the MTA Subway Station at Broad Street for the Brooklyn-bound J Train (it will be headed north) and exit the Essex Street Station.
+After touring Federal Hall, head to the subway station at Broad Street for the Brooklyn-bound J Train (it will be headed north) and exit the Essex Street Station.

 103 Orchard St.